ewolff/microservices-primer/manuscript/chapter2.md

 However, *Bounded Context* states that such a general model cannot be implemented.
 Let's take the customer of the E-commerce shop as an
-example: The delivery address of this customers is relevant in the context of the delivery process.
-During the order process on the other hand the specific preferences of the customer matter, and for billing the options for paying for which the customer has deposited data are most important – for example his/her credit card number or information for a direct debit.
+example: The delivery address of this customer is relevant in the context of the delivery process.
+During the order process, on the other hand, the specific preferences of the customer matter, and for billing the options for paying, for which the customer has deposited data, are most important – for example his/her credit card number or information for a direct debit.

 Theoretically it might be possible to collect all this information